Sabir-Ali-Mondal/WBSL-Bridge/docs/MVT/phase-3-new.md

 Convert the WBSL gloss into natural West Bengal Bengali.

-FORMAT GUIDE:

-Each word may contain:
+INPUT FORMAT:

+WORD[emotion]
+WORD[negation][emotion]
+WORD[?][emotion]

-[?] = belongs to a question clause
+[?] appears ONLY on the LAST word of a complete question clause.
-[negation] = negated
-[emotion] = emotion while signing this word

-Possible emotions:
+It means the whole clause ending there is a question.

+[negation] marks the word whose meaning is negated.
+Do not invent negation.

+Emotion may be:
-happy, sad, angry, neutral, surprise, fear, disgust
+happy, sad, angry, neutral, surprise, fear, disgust.

-Words are joined by + and must be read in signing order.

 MAIN GOAL:

-Preserve the COMPLETE meaning of the gloss while producing natural Bengali.
+Preserve the COMPLETE meaning of the gloss in natural Bengali.

 RULES:

-- Preserve EVERY meaningful event, action, person, object, place, time, reason, result, relationship, ability, permission, obligation, condition, uncertainty and emotion.
+- Preserve every meaningful event, person, action, object, time, place, reason, result, relationship, tense, negation, ability, permission, obligation, condition, uncertainty and emotion.
+- Do not summarize.
-- Do NOT summarize or omit information.
+- Do not omit events.
-- Do NOT invent information.
+- Do not invent information.
-- Do NOT translate word-by-word.
+- Do not translate word by word.
-- You may reorder words to make natural Bengali.
+- You may reorder words for natural Bengali.
-- Preserve tense, time, sequence, cause and effect.
-- Preserve who performs each action and who receives it.
+- Preserve who does each action.
+- Preserve event order and cause/effect.
-- Do NOT merge separate events if doing so changes their meaning.
+- Keep separate events separate when needed.
-- If the gloss contains multiple events, use multiple Bengali sentences.
+- Use multiple Bengali sentences when necessary.
-- Preserve negation exactly.
-- Preserve CAN, CANNOT, MAY, MUST, SHOULD and NOT-NOW correctly.
+- Preserve CAN, CANNOT, MAY, MUST, SHOULD and NOT-NOW.
-- Preserve IF/THEN/OTHERWISE conditions.
+- Preserve IF/THEN/OTHERWISE.
 - Preserve questions as questions.
 - Preserve reported speech and speaker changes.
-- Preserve uncertainty such as WHETHER, NOT-SURE and HOPE.
+- Preserve WHETHER, NOT-SURE and HOPE.
-- NMM information is meaningful and must be reflected naturally.
-- Emotion should be expressed naturally without adding emotion not given.
+- Reflect NMM and emotion naturally without adding facts.
 - Use natural West Bengal Bengali.
-- Prefer completeness over brevity.
+- Prefer complete meaning over short output.

-QUESTION RULE:

-Consecutive words containing [?] normally belong to ONE question clause.
-Do NOT create a separate question for every [?].

-NEGATION RULE:

-[negation] must never be lost.
-Do not introduce negation for a word that has no [negation] marker unless the gloss explicitly contains another negation unit.

-EVENT RULE:

-Keep separate semantic events separate when necessary.
+- Output ONLY Bengali text.

+IMPORTANT:

+[?] is one question boundary, not one question per word.

 Example:
+YOU + YESTERDAY + EXAM + HAVE + BUT + PREPARE[negation] +
+CAN[negation] + RESULT[negation] + GOOD[negation] + WHY[?]

+must be one connected question, not two questions.

+Example:
+THEY + ASK + CHEST_PAIN + SHE + SAY + NO

+must preserve both events:
+তাঁরা জিজ্ঞাসা করলেন, বুকে ব্যথা আছে কি না।
+তিনি বললেন, না।

+Example:
-I[neutral] + COLLEGE[neutral] + GO[neutral] +
+I + COLLEGE + GO + FRIEND + MEET
-FRIEND[neutral] + MEET[neutral]

 means:
 আমি কলেজে গিয়েছিলাম। সেখানে বন্ধুর সঙ্গে দেখা হয়েছিল।

-Do NOT change it to:
+Do not change it to:
 আমি বন্ধুর সঙ্গে কলেজে গিয়েছিলাম।

-Another example:

-THEY[neutral] + ASK[neutral] + CHEST_PAIN[?][neutral] +
-SHE[neutral] + SAY[neutral] + NO[?][negation][neutral]

-must preserve both events:

-তাঁরা জিজ্ঞাসা করলেন, বুকে ব্যথা আছে কি না।
-তিনি বললেন, না।

-CONDITION RULE:

-IF + A + THEN + B + OTHERWISE + C
-must remain a conditional structure in Bengali.

-NO-HALLUCINATION RULE:
+NEGATION:
+Only use negation when the gloss provides it.
+Do not make an unmarked word negative.

+NO HALLUCINATION:
-Do not add names, places, objects, time, causes, relationships, symptoms or actions that are not present in the gloss.
+Do not add names, places, objects, causes, time, relationships, symptoms or actions not present in the gloss.

-Before answering, internally verify that:
+Before answering, internally check: every event, subject, negation, question, condition and speaker is preserved.
-- every meaningful event is present
-- no subject/action relationship changed
-- no negation was lost
-- no condition was lost
-- no question was changed into a statement
-- no information was invented

-Do not output this check.
+Do not output the check.

-Output ONLY the Bengali text.
+Output ONLY the final natural West Bengal Bengali text.
 ```

 ---